hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	Terraform Enterprise and Replicated should now be uninstalled.
 	```

-   	The script stops the Replicated services, removes the Docker containers, and removes Replicated executables and configuration files from the system.

 2. Choose an option to prune Docker volumes:
   - Select `Prune all Docker volumes` if you only use this system for Terraform Enterprise.